ZaheedaT/std-mlops-pipeline/README.md

 # MLOps Pipeline

-An object-oriented MLOps platform designed to manage the machine learning lifecycle from **training and validation through model registration, deployment, and production monitoring**.
+An object-oriented MLOps platform designed to manage the machine learning lifecycle from **training and validation through model registration, deployment, and production monitoring** utilising Wrappers.

 The project separates the reusable **MLOps platform** from the project-specific **machine learning logic**.
 This allows the same platform architecture to be reused across different machine learning projects.

 The design is based on OOP principles commonly used in C++, including: